 As a responsible corporate citizen, Thermo Fisher is committed to protecting the environment by minimizing our impact in the communities where we operate.
 Leveraging our PPI Business System and our Environment, Health and Safety (EHS) Management System, we continually look for ways to improve our processes, protect the environment and reduce waste.
 This commitment inspires us to create a culture in which our colleagues are involved in piloting process improvements that protect them and the environment, reduce the energy and water we consume and the waste we generate.
 Thermo Fisher is committed to reducing emissions, releases and waste as a signatory to the UN Global Compact and dedicated to transparency through participation in CDP reporting.
 For more details, see our annual CDP disclosure on scope 1, 2, and 3 emissions.
 Thermo Fisher is a legacy CDP responder, having responded annually for over 10 years.

 As the world leader in serving science, Thermo Fisher has alignment with the scientific community’s findings on human contribution to climate change.
-We are committed to reducing our carbon footprint and have set a target to reduce our scope 1 and 2 emissions by 30% (over 2018 levels) by the end of 2030.
+We recently committed to achieving net-zero carbon emissions by 2050, in addition to our earlier commitment to reduce our carbon emissions by 30% by 2030.
 Our approach to achieving this target is anchored in the framework of process optimization, built-environment efficiency and renewable sourcing.
-To read more about actions we take associated with scope 3 emissions in our supply chain, refer to Operations – Responsible Sourcing section.
+We’re making progress by reducing energy use in our facilities, developing greener products and helping our customers achieve their own environmental stewardship goals.

 Sites working toward zero waste

 Combating climate change is integral to Thermo Fisher’s short- and long-term business strategy.
 Our approach to achieving our goals relies on our PPI Business System, and is anchored in a framework of process optimization, built-environment efficiency, and renewable sourcing.